 Exams will be multiple choice and essay format.
 They are not cumulative.
 Closed book and notes.
-Final exams WILL NOT BE GIVEN EARLY.
-Plan accordingly.
 Quizzes will be given randomly throughout the semester.
 They cannot be made up under any circumstances (except institution based reasons).
 They cover material in that week's reading and are short answer in form.
 The essay is thesis-based, 1800 words at minimum and written in APA or Chicago Style format.
 Tentative Course Outline Week 1 The Varied Roots of Rock and Roll, 1900-1950 Week 2 Enter Country, 1945-1955 Week 3 Rock and Roll and "White Culture", 1955-1961 Week 4 The Folkies, 1958-1966 Week 5 Surf Rock, 1961-1967 Week 6 The British Scene, 1955-1964 Exam #1 Week 7 The Beatles, 1962-1970 Week 8 The Theme to Rebellion, 1965-1970 Week 9 Approaching Zenith - Woodstock, 1969 Week 10 The Party's Over - The Stones and Altamont, 1969-1970 Week 11 The Hangover - The 1970's and the Many Faces of Rock and Roll, 1970-1978 Exam #2 Week 12 Punks, 1975-1983 Week 13 Synthesizers and Hair, 1983-1992 No class Nov.
 19 Week 14 Is Rock Dead?, 1988-1992 No class Nov.
-28 Week 15 Enter Nirvana, 1992-1994 Week 16 Alternative Rock and the Splinter Effect, 1992-2000 Essay due Dec 12 Week 17 Final Exam Monday, December 15, 12:00 Tuesday, December 16, 12:00 General Education Goals/Objectives Goal 6: Demonstrates the knowledge of the human experience throughout history Objective 3: Recognizes human social structures Skill 2: Demonstrates, through historical examples, what happens when differing social structures collide Relationship to Campus Theme: - Throughout the course, there is a focus on technology and its role within music. - The question is presented, "How will future generations reflect and understand current music?" - Environmentalist movements have been assisted through awareness efforts by musicians, these actions are addressed in class.
-Classroom Policies: Reading the assigned text is the student's responsibility, and is essential to success in this course.
+28 Week 15 Enter Nirvana, 1992-1994 Week 16 Alternative Rock and the Splinter Effect, 1992-2000 Essay due Dec 12 Week 17 Final Exams Wednesday, December 18 - 9:00 or Friday, December 20 - 12:00 General Education Goals/Objectives Goal 6: Demonstrates the knowledge of the human experience throughout history Objective 3: Recognizes human social structures Skill 2: Demonstrates, through historical examples, what happens when differing social structures collide Relationship to Campus Theme:

+- Throughout the course, there is a focus on technology and its role within music. - The question is presented, "How will future generations reflect and understand current music?" - Environmentalist movements have been assisted through awareness efforts by musicians, these actions are addressed in class.
+Classroom Policies:

+Reading the assigned text is the student's responsibility, and is essential to success in this course.
 It should be noted though that it is in your best academic interest to read material before the week of lecture/discussion as to aid in your understanding.
 Any deadlines are final and your work is due on the day specified (11:59:59 PM).
 Any late work will not be accepted for full credit.
 Please refrain from doing anything that might be disruptive and disturb other students or the instructor, such as chronically arriving late, leaving early, talking with neighbors, using a cell phone or texting.
 Turn all electronic junk off.
 This class does not require the use of a laptop computer, therefore they are not allowed to be operated in lecture periods.
 This academic environment is an open and harassment free one.
 Participation within the classroom is highly encouraged and is an integral part of the higher education experience.
 Ask questions - comment on discussions.
-Dakota College at Bottineau is increasingly dependent upon email as an official form of communication.
-A student's campus-assigned email address will be the only one recognized by the campus for official mailings.
-The liability for missing or not acting upon important information conveyed via campus email rests with the student.
 Academic Integrity: